Location: Bloomington, IN

 The Eskenazi Museum of Art recently completed a $30 million renovation of its acclaimed I. M. Pei–designed building.
 The newly renovated museum will be an enhanced teaching resource for IU and southern Indiana.
 Positioning the institution as a premier teaching museum requires breakthrough programming, experiences, and storytelling that advance its mission in powerful ways.
 As part of its mission, the museum is making a renewed commitment to offer study of its works on paper collection to the IU campus and community, through a new Prints, Drawings, and Photographs Center, which includes a 1,500-square-foot dedicated gallery, publically visible study room, and enlarged storage facilities.
 To this end, the museum seeks an outgoing and passionate individual who will serve as a three-year, limited-term assistant curator of photography, supported by the Henry Luce Foundation.
 This position will focus on a major collection of more than 5,000 works by Henry Holmes Smith, IU's first professor of photography, and many of his contemporaries.
 Smith is recognized not only as a foremost photography theorist and educator but also for his innovative cameraless photography.
 The individual in this position will also encourage significant research, discussion, and debate about photographic theory and pedagogy, as well as the role of arts education and artistic experimentation in the academy.

 The successful candidate will be a thoughtful leader and enthusiastic team player who is well-versed in the history of photography and able to conceive and execute a vision for the study and appreciation of the work of Henry Holmes Smith and his contributions to the photography field.
 The assistant curator of photography will work collaboratively with the Curator of Works on Paper and other museum colleagues, especially in the curatorial and education areas.
-The successful candidate must possess a PhD in art history or a closely related discipline that indicates a depth and breadth of knowledge and expertise in the history of photography and photographic processes.
+The successful candidate must possess a MA in art history or a closely related discipline that indicates a depth and breadth of knowledge and expertise in the history of photography and photographic processes.
 The candidate should also possess demonstrable museum or gallery experience and have a record of accomplishment in successfully producing significant exhibitions, public programs, and publications related to photography.

 Major Job Responsibilities